ArshSingh02/Getting-and-Cleaning-Data/README.md

  - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 After run_analysis.R finishes, "TidyData.txt" is created.
 This contains the average of each variable for each activity and each subject.

+CodeBook.md contains the code book for the project.